jimratliff/GenoMac-user/resources/docs_to_display_to_user/Downie_how_to_configure.md

 ## Set the destination directory

+> [!NOTE]
+> The Hypervisor has opened the following folder in the Finder: `~/Documents`.
+> You may need to look behind some other windows for it.
+> This folder itself contains a subfolder: `Downie_downloads`, which you can drag into an Open File Dialog in order to select `~/Documents/Downie_downloads` as the destination for Downie downloads.

 ### If you see the onboarding wizard (that says “Welcome to Downie!”)
 - If you see the onboarding wizard, you’ll see a window with “Welcome to Downie!”
 - The first screen of the onboarding-wizard window is a copyright-infringement disclaimer.